mui/material-ui/docs/pages/blog/2023-mui-values.md

 Since we work asynchronously at MUI, we like to leave a good window of time for peers to properly review, digest, and offer thoughtful feedback.

-Since we place such a high value on quality and accuracy, we didn't want to rush this process and extended our deadline for delivery.
+Since we place such a high value on quality and accuracy, we didn't want to rush this process, and so we extended our deadline for delivery.

 As we approached the finish line, I collaborated closely with our Co-Founder, Olivier. 🙋